listminut/frontend-technical-challenge/README.md

 - [ ] Add filtering to the provider list based on the API's filtering options.

-## Accessing and Developing the Client
+## Running the app

 You can choose to develop the client in any way you wish.
 The `docker-compose.yml` file in the root of this repository will start the client and server for you.
 But you can also choose to run the client and server separately.
 Instructions for both are below.

-## Running the server

 The server is a simple Ruby on Rails app, but you don't need to know Ruby nor have it installed to run it.
-You will need to have [Docker](https://docs.docker.com/get-docker/) installed.
+You will need to have [Docker](https://docs.docker.com/get-docker/) installed though.

-#### Option 1: Running the server and client with docker-compose
+#### Option 1: Running the server and client with docker

 1. Clone the repo:
 ```